baverman/snaked/doc/python.rst

        add_django_support(provider)

 .. note::
-   Django hints were developed against django 0.97 (yeah, I maintain such old project) codebase and not tested on current versions.
-Get me know if you will have any issues.
+   Django hints were developed against django 0.97 codebase (yeah, I maintain such old project) and not tested on current versions.
+Get me know if you encounter any issues.

 PyGtk hints
 ***********